C.J. Cron Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.78 team ERA that ranks sixth among all MLB pitching staffs.
+- The Yankees have a 3.82 team ERA that ranks seventh across all MLB pitching staffs.

-- The Yankees rank 13th in baseball in home runs surrendered (99 total, 1.1 per game).
+- Yankees pitchers combine to rank 13th in baseball in home runs allowed (102 total, 1.1 per game).

-- The Yankees will send Rodon (0-1) to the mound to make his second start of the season.
+- Schmidt (4-6) takes the mound for the Yankees in his 19th start of the season.
+He's put together a 4.40 ERA in 88 2/3 innings pitched, with 87 strikeouts.

-- His most recent appearance was on Friday against the Chicago Cubs, when the lefty went 5 1/3 innings, surrendering two earned runs while allowing four hits.
+- In his most recent appearance -- out of the bullpen on Sunday -- the right-hander tossed scoreless two-thirds of an inning against the Chicago Cubs without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.